 The Modeling Hierarchies Workshop will be held on the campus of Princeton University, New Jersey, USA.
 The meeting will run from 13:00, 2 November 2016 to 17:00, 4 November 2016.
-This meeting is held in conjunction with WGCM-20, which runs from 31 October to 2 November 2016.
+This meeting is held in conjunction with WGCM-20, which runs from 1-2 November 2016.

 In "On Exactitude in Science", the Argentinian writer Borges tells the parable of a nation bankrupted by its cartographers, who endeavoured to create a map of the country on the scale of the country itself.
 It is sometimes argued that builders of Earth System models, which continue to grow in resolution and complexity, somewhat resemble Borges' mapmakers.
 Models so intricate that their behaviour is as rich and mysterious as the planet's itself, may not advance the science of climate as much as we would like.